top of page

 LIGHT.
 Each morning, the master conductor in the brain - the suprachiasmatic nucleus (the SCN) - resets all our body clocks for the next 24 hours.
 It takes its biggest cue from the blue light waves we perceive in rising morning light.
 Imagine a special forces team synchronizing their watches before a mission.

 Artificial bright lights during the night hours send a "wake-up" message to the SCN which then sends a reset signal to our body clocks.
-Example: AM blue light exposure in the morning sets the schedule for when the body needs to start producing melatonin for sleep later in the day.
+AM blue light exposure in the morning sets the schedule for when the body needs to start producing melatonin for sleep later in the day.
 Bright PM lights trigger a signal to stop producing melatonin!

 EATING.
 Our eating schedule is the next big contributor for starting the day (ramping up) and ending the day (preparing for sleep).
 This includes time for not eating to optimize the body's time needed time for restorative processes.